nixworks/public/news/2005/04/27/index.md

 ##### Amnesty International
 ### [ Amnesty International appeals to the government of Yemen to stop execution of Amina Ali Abduladif.
 She is sentenced to death for murder and the execution is to take place May 2. ](/news/2005/04/27/amnesty-international-appeals-to-the-government-of-yemen-to-stop-execution-of-amina-ali-abduladif-she-is-sentenced-to-death-for-murder-and.md)
-_Context: Yemen, May 2, Amina Ali Abduladif, murder, execution, Amnesty International_
+_Context: Amina Ali Abduladif, Amnesty International, murder, May 2, Yemen, execution_

 ##### Zimbabwe
 ### [ Zimbabwe opposition party Movement for Democratic Change says that the country has run out of maize grain and asks Robert Mugabe to apply for foreign food aid. ](/news/2005/04/27/zimbabwe-opposition-party-movement-for-democratic-change-says-that-the-country-has-run-out-of-maize-grain-and-asks-robert-mugabe-to-apply-f.md)
-_Context: Movement for Democratic Change, maize, food aid, Robert Mugabe, Zimbabwe_
+_Context: Zimbabwe, Robert Mugabe, food aid, Movement for Democratic Change, maize_

 ##### India
 ### [ In India, Gautam Goswami, director of flood relief in Bihar, is accused of misdirecting funds.
 He denies any wrongdoing. ](/news/2005/04/27/in-india-gautam-goswami-director-of-flood-relief-in-bihar-is-accused-of-misdirecting-funds-he-denies-any-wrongdoing.md)